sem-onyalo/dnn-training-aws-terraform/README.md

 # AWS Terraform for GAN Deep Learning Training

-This code is designed to launch an EC2 instance, clone another training repository on that instance and train a DNN model.
+This code is designed to launch an EC2 instance, clone another training repository on that instance and train a GAN model.

 The default key-pair for the EC2 instance that gets launched is called `training-server-key`.
 If you plan to SSH into the launched EC2 instance you'll need to create a key-pair with that name in AWS (see [main.tf](./main.tf)).